Plugin v1.5

 The Server-Level WAF installs a firewall bootstrap file at the web server layer using auto_prepend_file.
 It enforces IP allowlists, manual bans, and rate limits before WordPress or any plugin code runs.
 This protects the site during WordPress errors, plugin conflicts, and high-load events.

-To remove the WAF, click Remove Server-Level WAF.
+If another security tool is already using auto_prepend_file, SecureWP shows a conflict warning and will not install until that conflict is removed.
+To remove the WAF later, click Remove Server-Level WAF.
 Your PHP-layer firewall stays active and all rules remain in force; only the web-server-layer enforcement is removed.

 Cloudflare Integration